New York City Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that New York City usually gets.
 There are also monthly and yearly counts of the days that NYC normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when the city can expect the first and last snowfalls of the season.

-All the numbers are averages, based on climate data gathered from 1981 to 2010 in the midst of Central Park in Manhattan.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are averages, based on climate data gathered from 1981 to 2010 in the midst of Central Park in Manhattan.

 How Often it Snows in New York City

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).